Dr. Christopher Tyler Burks

 Practice Inclusion

 The committee’s respect for diversity and commitment to social equity leads us, not merely to tolerate differences, but to value and welcome the experiences and perspectives that each person brings to the table.
 We aim to create a place and culture of belonging and sharing.
-This inclusive culture accelerates our learning and fosters our friendship.
+This inclusive culture accelerates our learning while fostering mutuality and collegiality.

 Black Lives Matter (2020) street art installation in Birmingham, AL on 1st Avenue South by Railroad Park.
 Inspired by the BLM movement in Washington, D.C., Cara McClure with BLM Birmingham and local mural artist Shawn Fitzpatrick worked with Mayor Randall Woodfin to bring together the community art project.